openl2m/openl2m/docs/devices.rst

 **Arista**

 * Any Arista switch via SNMP, as they all support the same MIBs.
-Tested on 7280CR3 series.
+Tested on 7050SX3 and 7280CR3 series.
+  PoE may function, but is untested!
-* The Arista eAPI is also supported, at present in Read-Only mode.
+* The Arista eAPI is also supported.
+Tested on 7050SX3 and 7280CR3.
+PoE is not support, as we don't have a PoE-capable device to develop and test against.

 **Cisco**